All Templates

 Chat Message

-FYI: A microgrid is a local energy network with its own sources (like solar) and storage (like batteries) that can work with the main grid or independently during outages to keep power on for a campus, neighborhood, or critical facilities.
+For this survey, a microgrid is a local energy network with its own power sources (such as solar panels) and storage (such as batteries).
+It can operate with the main electric grid or independently during outages to keep power on for a neighborhood, campus, or critical facilities.

 Q4